ov-studio/Vital.site/backend/readme.md

 npm run dev
 ```

-Starts on [http://localhost:3001](http://localhost:3001).
-Point the frontend's `NEXT_PUBLIC_API_URL` here when developing locally (it falls back to this automatically if the env var isn't set).
+Starts on [http://localhost:3001](http://localhost:3001) — the frontend picks this up automatically when running locally.

 ### 4. Deploy